 Luckily for me, orange makeup is enjoying a bit of a moment: We saw sunset orange hues all over NYFW this September at shows like Alice + Olivia, Rodarte, and Anna Sui.
-We've seen it on red carpets, like the incredible coral eye on Tracee Ellis Ross at this year's Emmys.
+We've seen it on red carpets, like the incredible coral eye on Tracee Ellis Ross at the 2018 Emmys.
 Recently, I surveyed my makeup collection and realized orange dominates the color scheme.

 So before a recent night out, I decided to pile all my tangerine-y favorites all on my face at once.
 This experiment resulted in the above selfie, which I posted on Instagram, inviting a ton of questions about what I was wearing on my face.
 I playfully called the look "sushi makeup" since it's basically the exact color of salmon sashimi.
 "You have to do a tutorial on your sushi look for Byrdie," my co-worker, Byrdie's wellness editor Victoria, told me the next day.